sxiong6901/weatherDashboard/README.md

 Wind Speed
 UV Index

-You will also have a 5 day forecaste with the date and icon representing the weather condition, temperature and humidity.
+You will also have a 5 day forecast with the date and icon representing the weather condition, temperature and humidity.

 And your previous search history will show on the left.